 Dow’s policy is to be lawful, ethical, and socially responsible in all our business practices.
 We take seriously our obligations to our shareholders, employees, and the communities and jurisdictions in which we operate, and we are guided by the following principles.

 - Economic Substance.
 Dow’s business operations and the demands of the market determine where we operate in the world, where our profits are earned, and where we pay taxes.
-We undertake transactions for commercial and business purposes—and not for the sole purpose of reducing taxation.
+We undertake transactions for commercial and business purposes.
+We do not use so-called tax havens or transfer value to low-tax jurisdictions for tax avoidance purposes.
 We interpret tax laws and regulations with an understanding of the underlying policy and commercial transactions that drive those laws and regulations.
 This philosophy governs our approach not only to transactions between Dow and third parties, but also transactions between companies within the Dow group, which are based on the arm’s length standard in accordance with applicable law and OECD principles.

 - Governance and Risk.
 We have committed the necessary resources to ensure that we are governed by the highest ethical standards and deliver value to Dow and its shareholders.
 Our global tax organization is led by our Chief Tax Officer, who is based in Midland, and consists of approximately 200 experienced accountants, lawyers, and other qualified tax professionals across the globe.
 We seek the advice of outside tax counsel and consultants when necessary.
 We adhere to strong internal controls and procedures that govern our tax processes and lower our risk profile.
 Our global tax policy and strategy are subject to review by senior management with oversight from the Audit Committee of the Board, and the Audit Committee meets at least annually with senior management to review and approve the policy.
 Our operations are also subject to constant scrutiny by external auditors and tax authorities around the world.